 Section III - SC 2: States that waste coatings and solvents shall be stored in closed containers.
-I observed that waste coatings are stored in sealed containers.
+I observed that waste coatings are stored in sealed containers outside of the paint booths.

 Section VI - SC 1: Requires the permittee to keep a record of the identity of each coating and the coating category to which it belongs.
 These records are maintained.
 Coatings are classified by their coating category in the same database where coating usage is reported.